 Your child may need to have the curriculum adapted for them, and may need support from specialist staff, additional teaching time and teacher's aide support.

-To apply for a place at the ECE service of a special school contact your local Learning Support Office.
+To apply for a place at the ECE service of a specialist school contact your local Learning Support Office.

-These schools can provide education programmes and specialist services if your child is deaf or hard of hearing.
-Both have residential schools, specialist ECE services, and resource centres.
-The schools cater for children aged 2-21 and provides a national service.
+This school can provide education programmes and specialist services if your child is deaf or hard of hearing.
+It has residential schools, specialist ECE services, and resource centres.
+The school caters for children aged 2-21 and provides a national service.